zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 As you know RabbitMQ was not designed to work with MQTT and the current implementation needs to "emulate" the MQTT model using the current RabbitMQ design.
 To understand the features implemented and how we can use RabbitMQ with both protocols, we need to understand the basic concepts behind the protocols.

- - MQTT: As you know, the MQTT model is simple a publisher sends a message to a topic and the active consumers read the message.
-The topic structure is divided using "/".
+ - MQTT: As you know, the MQTT model is simple, a publisher sends a message to a topic and the active consumers read the message.
+The topic structure is divided using "/" (slash).
 Ex.: TopicLevel1/TopicLevel2/TopicLevel3.
 In our scenario we have a Subscriber listening (consuming) to the topic "home/bedroom/temperature" and a Publisher sending (publishing) messages to the same topic.

  - AMQP: AMQP has a different model, You have a Publisher publishing (sending) Messages to an Exchange, the server apply binding rules to the Message and "route" it to Queues and Consumers will Consume (read) the queue.
 You also have different types of Exchanges and binding rules.
 This structure is part of the AMQ Model.
 Other players that use AMQP don't necessarily implement this AMQ Model structure and sometimes they implement just the AMQP Protocol.
 You could find more information about the protocol [here](https://www.amqp.org/resources/download) or [here](https://www.rabbitmq.com/tutorials/amqp-concepts).